minif/minif.github.io/_posts/2026-06-27-cannon-g10-shots.md

 ---
 layout: minif-blog
 published: true
-title:  "Using the Canon PowerShot G10 (and enjoying the nice sunset with it)"
+title:  "Using the Canon PowerShot G10 (and enjoying the sunset with it)"
 categories: Photography
 tags: Photography
 ---